As a busy mom, we are always looking for ways to find more time to do the things we need to do as well as make time to do the things we want to do.

 As mentioned before there are a few different types of planners that you can use.
 They are broken up into two different categories.
 The first category of planners is the method of planning(the media used).

-This includes your traditional paper based planners, digital planners and calendars, and bullet journals.
+This includes your traditional planners that are paper based, digital planners and calendars, and bullet journals.
+Which you choose is a matter of personal preference, but let’s talk about a few of the differences.

-With traditional planners you will have planner in book form.
+A traditional physical planner allows you to track long-term goals as well as a daily schedule or to-do list in a book form.
 This could be spiral bound or hard/soft back.
 These planners usually have a set order for how you plan.
 They are guided and help direct the planning that you do.
-Many people like the added tactile feel of paper planners and the act of actually checking off items can be psychologically
+Many people like the added tactile feel of paper planners and the act of actually checking off items can be psychologically beneficial.

 Digital planners have a bit more flexibility and the added bonus of being readily available all the time.
+This could be a dedicated digital planner file or as simple as a google calendar.
 Because these planners are digital you can keep them on your phone or tablet for ready use.
 With several different apps and styles, you can find a digital planner that tracks literally anything, or use several for all your needs.

 Lastly, the media of using a planner that offers the most creativity is the bullet journal.
 With bullet journal planning, the act of planning becomes more of a creative adventure and the free form allows you to make each planning session whatever you want it to be.
-There are many different types of planners, but the most common type is an academic one that has a weekly spread on two pages with text for notes and tasks on the left page and blank space for schedules or appointments on the right page.
+You can include things like daily pages or a habit tracker to follow your progress.

 The next category of planners is based on the time it tracks.
 Usually defined as either daily planners or weekly planners.
 Both usually give you the option for monthly tracking.

-Daily planners are great for those who want to have the most up-to-date version of their day available at a quick glance.
+Using a day planner is a great way for those who want to have the most up-to-date version of their day available at a quick glance.
 A daily planner typically features one page per day with columns for tasks, events, and notes.
 Daily planners are often seen as to do lists!

 Weekly planners are great for those who need time management and organization skills and want to set up their days based on weekly goals.
 A weekly planner features one to two pages dedicated to each week with columns for tasks, events, and notes.
 Some of our favorite weekly planners can be found here!